-Whether you've just gotten your first job out of college, bought your first house, or maybe it's your first time living on your own, there comes a time in every person's life when they have to redo their bedroom to feel more adult.
+Whether you've just gotten your first job out of college, buying your first house, or maybe it's your first time living on your own, there comes a time in every person's life when they have to redo their bedroom to feel more adult.
 Slough off the trappings of the dorm room and make your bedroom a sanctuary for rest and relaxation.
 Follow these simple steps for the sure-fire grown-up bedroom of your dreams.

 Take a quick scan of your room – how much extra junk do you have sitting around?
 How much dirty laundry do you have sitting on the floor?
 Go through your closets, under your bed, on your desk, and give it all a good clean-out.
 Get rid of clothes you haven't worn in years.
-Maybe even read that best-seller about how tidying up is life changing.
+Maybe even read that best-seller about how tidying up is life-changing.

-While you're at it, take those rock band posters off the walls and put them in your "man cave," or whatever.
+While you're at it, take those rock band posters off the walls and put them in your "man cave.”
 Get a laundry bin and actually put dirty clothes there.
 Wash your clothes and then put them away.
 Repeat the reassessment of your clutter and closet every season, and get rid of old things as you get new things.
 Prevent build-up, and it won't be nearly as bad next time.

 Adults tend to buy things like quality bedding – and your new bedding can be an investment that lasts for years.
-What's more, people whose lives really scream "adult" have different sheets for every season – how adult is that?!
+What's more, people whose lives scream "adult" have different sheets for every season – how adult is that?!
 Flannel sheets are a classic for winter.
 Nothing beats their coziness and warmth.
 Lands' End flannel sheets are made in Portugal by a family-owned flannel mill, and we think they're pretty hard to beat.

 Summer sheets with fun and satisfying textures include oxford bedding and linen bedding.
 Both are lighter and more breathable than flannel.
 Oxford sheets, just like oxford shirts, get softer and more comfortable every time you wash them, and our linen sheets are made from premium linen fibers that are strong and light.

 Of course, all our sheets here at Lands' End can be custom-embroidered with your name or initials.
 Who lives in this room?
-A real-life adult who gets their sheet sets embroidered with their initials, that's who.
+A real-life adult who gets their sheet sets embroidered with their initials, that's who!